State Highway Patrol graduates 16 new troopers - NewsBreak

 State Highway Patrol graduates 16 new troopers

-RALEIGH – The State Highway Patrol swore in 16 new troopers — including Dafari Tanner, who will serve in Creedmoor — at an April 29 ceremony held for the 155th Basic Highway Patrol School.
+RALEIGH – The State Highway Patrol swore in 16 new troopers — including Demetrice Davis, who will serve in Wake Forest — at an April 29 ceremony held for the 155th Basic Highway Patrol School.
 The ceremony concluded 12 weeks of demanding courses which encompassed 471 training hours aimed at preparing these new troopers for a career of service to the state of North Carolina.

 The ceremony was held outdoors on the grounds of the North Carolina State Highway Patrol Training Academy in Raleigh.
 Associate Justice Michael R. Morgan of the North Carolina Supreme Court administered the oath of office.